Skip to content

 Classification, not recommendation

-We place each consumer robot on a 5-level Autonomy Ladder, so you know, before you buy, how much the robot actually does on its own and how much stays your job.
+We place each consumer robot on a 5-level Autonomy Ladder, so you can see how much it actually does on its own and how much stays your job.

 Recently classified robots